wombleton/gitlaw-nz/acts/S/Submarine Cables and Pipelines Protection Act 1996.md

     *   (b) a ship is anchored in any such area---

-    the owner and the master of the ship each commits an offence and is each liable on summary conviction to the appropriate penalty under [section 15][24].
+    the owner and the master of the ship each commits an offence and is each liable on conviction to the appropriate penalty under [section 15][24].

-    (2) Subject to subsection (3), every person who fails to comply with, or acts in contravention of, an Order in Council under [section 12(1)][21] commits an offence and is liable on summary conviction to the appropriate penalty under [section 15][24].
+    (2) Subject to subsection (3), every person who fails to comply with, or acts in contravention of, an Order in Council under [section 12(1)][21] commits an offence and is liable on conviction to the appropriate penalty under [section 15][24].

     (3) A person is not liable for an offence against this section involving a ship to which a notice under [section 12(6)][21] applies.